 Speaking of which: so far, I didn’t find the time (or, indeed, the motivation) to research, install and moderate a comment system.
 If you want to reach out with suggestions or questions, send me a tweet or an email.
 In this particular case, it might be even better if you commented on the pull request that I opened on GitHub and that includes a sketch of the changes I discussed above.

-I’ll report your feedback in future posts: the experiment is still ongoing, so this is part of a series—which I’m tentatively naming Going to C++11, even though I’m kind of puzzled that nobody made the obvious Spinal Tap reference yet.
+I’ll report on your feedback in future posts: the experiment is still ongoing, so this is part of a series—which I’m tentatively naming Going to C++11, even though I’m kind of puzzled that nobody made the obvious Spinal Tap reference yet.

 Follow me on Twitter if you want to be notified of new posts, or add me to your Google+ circles, or subscribe via RSS or email: the buttons for that are in the footer.
 Also, make sure to check my Training page.